aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/big_vector.md

 ## Function `append`

-Empty and destroy the other vector, and push each of the elements in the other vector onto the lhs vector in the same order as they occurred in other.
-Disclaimer: This function is costly.
+Empty and destroy the other vector, and push each of the elements in the other vector onto the lhs vector in the<br/> same order as they occurred in other.<br/> Disclaimer: This function is costly.
 Use it at your own discretion.

 <pre><code>public fun append&lt;T: store&gt;(lhs: &amp;mut big_vector::BigVector&lt;T&gt;, other: big_vector::BigVector&lt;T&gt;)<br/></code></pre>